Zero Energy Performance Index (zEPI) and zEPI Jurisdictional Scores

-The zero Energy Performance Index (zEPI) provides a scale for measuring commercial building energy performance and represents a fundamental shift in measurement of building efficiency as it sets energy targets for actual energy consumption rather than using a predictive energy model of building energy performance to calculate a “percent better than code” metric. zEPI sets an energy use intensity (EUI) target for building type and is adjusted for climate.
+The Zero Energy Performance Index (zEPI) provides a scale for measuring commercial building energy performance and represents a fundamental shift in measurement of building efficiency as it sets energy targets for actual energy consumption rather than using a predictive energy model of building energy performance to calculate a “percent better than code” metric. zEPI sets an energy use intensity (EUI) target for building type and is adjusted for climate.

-It can also be used by cities and states to measure progress towared zero energy and zero carbon goals and is the measure by which a building’s energy efficiency is calculated once operational and occupied based on measured energy use data.
+As a zEPI Jurisdictional Score, zEPI can also be used by cities and states to measure progress towared zero energy and zero carbon goals and is the measure by which a building’s energy efficiency is calculated once operational and occupied based on measured energy use data.

 The zEPI scale marks key energy measurement milestones as well as the performance of individual projects or policies.
 It permits direct comparisons in order to understand the relative performance of each of these elements in measurement of energy performance.